dcos-terraform/dynamic-masters-poc/aws/FINDINGS.md

 Plan: 1 to add, 2 to change, 1 to destroy.
 ```

-This scenario simply destroys and recreates a master instance.
+This scenario simply destroys and re-creates a master instance.
 Neither OS pre-reqs or DC/OS Master installation happens here.

 ### Taint Master Node and the Pre-reqs